JanEGerken/ms-in-dnns/lecture_e/assignment_e.md

 Write a new `torch.nn.Module` model which uses the VGG-16 model with batch norm mentioned above for feature extraction.
 You can see the general structure of this model [here](https://github.com/pytorch/vision/blob/71b27a00eefc1b169d1469434c656dd4c0a5b18d/torchvision/models/vgg.py#L35).
 To account for the smaller images in CIFAR, replace the `avgpool` layer with an identity layer and to account for the smaller number of classses, replace the fully-connected classifier with the classifier we have been using so far in `CIFAR10Net`.
 Train this model from scratch as a baseline for 60 epochs, without dropout but with data augmentation.

 Then, load the weights trained on ImageNet which are available in torchvision.
-You should set the torch cache directory to the `torch_cache` directory in the root of this repository and a similar directory on Google Cloud using `torch.hub.set_dir`.
+This is done by setting the torch cache directory to the `torch_cache` directory in the root of this repository and a similar directory on Google Cloud using `torch.hub.set_dir` (this is already provided in the template).
 Train the model again using the pretrained weights for 60 epochs (without dropout but with data augmentation again) and compare the performances.
 Discuss your results in a WandB report.

 ## 2. Adversarial Attacks (20 Points)